 Producer price inflation (PPI) uses contributions to identify how indices influence the overall inflation rate.
 This section gives additional information on the calculation and how to interpret it.

-decrease in weight, increase in inflation rate — contribution is usually negative
+A decrease in weight and an increase in inflation rate - contribution is usually negative

-no change in weight, increase in inflation rate — no change
+No change in weight and an increase in inflation rate - no change

-increase in weight, decrease in inflation rate — contribution is usually positive
+An increase in weight and a decrease in inflation rate - contribution is usually positive

-increase in weight, no change in inflation rate — contribution is positive
+An increase in weight and no change in inflation rate - contribution is positive

-increase in weight, increase in inflation rate — contribution is positive
+An increase in weight and an increase in inflation rate - contribution is positive

 Contributions are calculated using the following formula:

-Quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Producer Price Index (PPI) quality and methodology information (QMI) report and the Services Producer Price Indices (SPPI) QMI report.
+Quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Producer Price Index (PPI) Quality and Methodology Information report and our Services Producer Price Indices (SPPI) Quality and Methodology Information report.

 Other useful documentation for the PPI and the SPPI are: